aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-different-image-formats/_index.md

 {{% /alert %}} {{% alert color="primary" %}}

-At present, the converting worksheet to image API does not support 3D-bubble charts.
+At present, the worksheet-to-image conversion API does not support 3D-bubble charts.

 {{% /alert %}}